 If you would like to find our more about our Chaplaincy Team, please follow them on Twitter @

-The eXchange exists as an opportunity for anyone interested to find out more about Christianity.
+Explore exists as an opportunity for anyone interested to find out more about Christianity.
 You do not need to hold any religious beliefs to come along; all are welcome.
-Each meeting will involve a talk, with opportunity for informal discussion and questions.
+Each meeting will involve a short talk, with opportunity for informal discussion and questions.
 Home-baked goods invariably on offer!

 The Confirmation Course